Vincent-Carrier/kgrid/README.md

 # kgrid

 Since Kotlin doesn't have collection literals (i.e. `[1, 2, 3]`), I made this small library to make it easier to work with and test grids.
-Very useful for games like chess or checkers :)
+Very useful for games like chess or checkers 😁

+### Download
+`implementation 'com.vincentcarrier:kotlingrid:1.0.0'`

+### Example

 <pre>
 data class ChessPiece(val color: Color, val type: Type) {